 So, I absolutely want you to get your VA to do your slide deck but not because you “can’t get on with PowerPoint”.

-‘Useless with technology’?
+‘Useless with tech’?
 Let’s find you a different badge to wear with pride.